dysmalpy/dysmalpy/README.rst

 Dysmalpy is a Python-based forward modeling code designed for analyzing galaxy kinematics.
-It has been developed and maintained at the Max Planck Institute for Extraterrestrial Physics (MPE) and it extends the DYSMAL fitting models introduced in previous thoroughly tested works (`Cresci et al. 2009`_ and `Davies et al. 2011`_, as well as subsequent improvements described in `Wuyts et al. 2016`_, `Genzel et al. 2017`_, and `Übler et al. 2018`_).
+It has been developed and maintained at the Max Planck Institute for Extraterrestrial Physics (MPE), and it extends the DYSMAL fitting models introduced in previous thoroughly tested works (`Cresci et al. 2009`_ and `Davies et al. 2011`_, as well as subsequent improvements described in `Wuyts et al. 2016`_, `Genzel et al. 2017`_, and `Übler et al. 2018`_).